MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/datasource.md

 ## Example

 These samples just illustrate how each database type might be configured.
-Your scenario may be unique, but this sample is a good starting place.
+Your scenario might be unique, but this sample is a good starting place.
 Replace the placeholders such as `myserver`, `myDataBase`, `mylogin`, and `myPassword` with the actual values specific to your environment.

 **Sample - mssql**